tolinwei/tube-vim/README.md

 - [A tmux Primer](https://danielmiessler.com/study/tmux/)
 - [tmux: Productive Mouse-Free Development](http://uploads.mitechie.com/books/tmux_p1_1.pdf)

-## Why it is named tube-shell
+## Why it is named tube-vim
 I started this project when I was working on a Yahoo!
 Japan fund project, which is internally named **Tube**.
-Since I used most of the settings from within thie repo for the project, later I decided to rename it as **tube-shell**.
+Since I used most of the settings from within thie repo for the project, later I decided to rename it as **tube-vim**.

 ## License